tdavislab/VIS-DSMT/README.md

 You can view the page at http://0.0.0.0:8080/.

 ## Importing a new example
-Users can importing a new example with specific data format.
+Users can import a new example with specific data format.

 The imput file should be a TXT file of the following format.